Floorp-Projects/Floorp/browser/components/urlbar/docs/dynamic-result-types.rst

 appropriate to your use case.

-If any elements created in the view for your results can be picked with the keyboard or mouse, then be sure to implement your provider's ``onEngagement`` method.
+If any elements created in the view for your results can be picked with the keyboard or mouse, then be sure to implement your provider's ``onLegacyEngagement`` method.

 For help on implementing providers in general, see the address bar's `Architecture Overview`__.